ipfs-shipyard/service-worker-gateway-2019-poc/README.md

 * `$ npm run build`
 * `$ npm run start`

+## Usage

+The service worker gateway will get in action when specifc HTTP requests occur.

+- `/ipfs/{HASH}` - Get the content of the file represented by the Hash
+- `/ipfs/stats` - Get the current stats of the IPFS Node running in the service worker

 ### Service Worker running on IPFS node

 The service worker code lives in `src/index.js`.
 This is the code that will run as a service worker.
 It boots up an IPFS node, responds to requests and exposes the running node for use by web pages within the scope of the service worker.